Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News22/03/2024

-US tech giant Apple has been sued by President Joe Biden's administration for allegedly building an anti-competitive "fence" around its proprietary iPhone ecosystem.
+The American tech giant Apple has been sued by the administration of President Joe Biden for allegedly building an anti-competitive "barrier" around its proprietary iPhone ecosystem.

-The US Department of Justice (DOJ) filed a lawsuit in New Jersey federal court, alleging that Apple uses “broad exclusionary practices” to make it harder for Americans to switch smartphones and for companies to offer apps, products, and services to iPhone users.
-The federal government, along with 16 state attorneys general, joined in filing the civil lawsuit.
+The U.S. Department of Justice (DOJ) has filed a lawsuit in federal court in New Jersey, alleging that Apple uses “widespread exclusionary practices” to make it more difficult for Americans to switch smartphones and to make it harder for companies to provide apps, products, and services to iPhone users.
+The federal government, along with 16 state attorneys general, joined the civil lawsuit.

-The lawsuit argues that the iPhone monopoly has given the company an “unrealistic” valuation – its market capitalization is more than $2.6 trillion, second only to Microsoft’s $3.2 trillion – at the expense of consumers and other tech companies.
-The company’s stock fell 4.1% after the DOJ lawsuit was announced, wiping out more than $100 billion in market value.
+The lawsuit argues that the iPhone's monopoly has resulted in the company's "sky-high valuation"—its market capitalization is over $2.6 trillion, second only to Microsoft's $3.2 trillion—harming consumers and other tech companies.
+The company's stock fell 4.1% after the DOJ lawsuit was announced, wiping out more than $100 billion in market value.

-Apple is also said to monopolize the smartphone app market by blocking advances from competitors.
+Apple is also accused of monopolizing the smartphone app market by stifling progress from competitors.

-The company has denied the Justice Department's claims.
-A company spokesperson told the media that the lawsuit could "impede our ability to create the kind of technology people expect from Apple - where hardware, software and services intersect.
-It would also set a dangerous precedent, empowering the government to interfere deeply in the design of human technology."
+The company has rejected the U.S. Department of Justice's claims.
+A company spokesperson told the media that the lawsuit could "hinder our ability to create the kind of technology people expect from Apple – where hardware, software, and services intersect.
+It would also set a dangerous precedent, empowering the government to deeply interfere in the design of human technology."

 If successful, the lawsuit could force Apple to change some of its most profitable products, including the iPhone and Apple Watch.
-It could even lead to the company selling off some of its businesses to boost competition.
-According to Counterpoint Research, the iPhone accounted for 64% of the US smartphone market in the fourth quarter of last year, far exceeding Samsung's 18%.
+The case could even lead to the company being forced to sell off some of its businesses to boost competitiveness.
+According to Counterpoint Research, the iPhone held a 64% market share of smartphones in the US in the fourth quarter of last year, far exceeding Samsung's 18%.

 Phuong Anh (Source: RT)